NethermindEth/horus-checker/README.md

 <br/>

 ### `@pre`
-Restricts the initial state, value of logical variables, or set of possible inputs for which the postcondition must hold.
+Restricts the initial state, value of [logical variables](#declare), or set of possible inputs.

 Example:
 ```cairo